-A blog about technology from BBC News.
-The Editors.
+All this helped to build up a rapidly evolving picture of a confusing situation.
+Should we have checked this before reporting it?
 Mumbai, The BBC, and Why Immediacy Isn’t All That.
 The Mumbai Terrorist event has clearly shown us that we have moved to a culture of immediate news consumption.

 We thought we were there with CNN, but Twitter and other tools have shown that the immediacy was no longer in the viewing – it’s now in the data collection.
 All major news services were monitoring Twitter during Mumbai.
 They were taking advantage of a new information source, just like the rest of us.
 Some of this worked well, some did not.
 Mumbai attacks: residents unite in 'Black Badge' movement.
 IndiaTalks: Ideas for a Better India.
 Conversation about Mumbai and Terrorism.
 SJSU Indian Student, Faculty and Alumnus Discuss Mumbai AttacksEdupodder Podcast Episode 32A campus perspective from San Jose State UniversityOn December 3, 2008 San Jose State University student Ruchi Binjola, SJSU History Lecturer Rajiv Khanna and SJSU graduate Kamlesh Kudchadkar discuss the recent bombings in Mumbai, India with SJSU Journalism Lecturer Steve Sloan.

+Many ‘sides’ are emerging in this debate.
+I found this post (thru’ a tweet by @MaryHodder) which asks How Should Journalists Use Twitter?
+I’m not so sure it’s the right question to be asking … here’s what I said in a comment there: Mumbai.
+Mumbai Fights. » Twitter: Lessons from Mumbai#comment-14789.
 As a news junkie, and one with an interest in global terrorism, I was glued to my computer monitor for a large part of the almost 60-hour siege at the historic Taj Hotel in Mumbai and the related terror attacks.